 BORIS ALLAKHVERDYAN, clarinet

-Boris Allakhverdyan is the principal clarinetist of the Los Angeles Philharmonic.
-Prior to this, he was Principal Clarinet of the Metropolitan Opera Orchestra and Associate Principal Clarinet of the Kansas City Symphony.
+Boris Allakhverdyan was appointed Principal Clarinet of the Los Angeles Philharmonic in 2016.
+He previously served as Principal Clarinet of the Metropolitan Opera Orchestra and Associate Principal Clarinet of the Kansas City Symphony.

-Boris Allakhverdyan has appeared as a soloist with the Seattle, Bakersfield and Springfield Symphony orchestras as well as orchestras in Canada, South Korea, Dubai and Armenia.
+Boris Allakhverdyan has appeared as a soloist with the Seattle, Tucson, Bakersfield and Springfield Symphony orchestras as well as orchestras in Canada, South Korea, Dubai and Armenia.
 He has participated in the Lucerne Festival Academy (Switzerland), the Mecklenburg-Vorpommen Festival (Germany), the Emilia Romagne Music Festival (Italy) as well as Mainly Mozart San Diego, Twickenham, Colorado and Britt Music Festivals.
 Mr. Allakhverdyan is a prize winner of Rimsky-Korsakov International Woodwind Competition, Rozanov International Clarinet Competition, Hellam Concerto Competition, the Tuesday Musical and the Oberlin Concerto competitions.

-An active educator, Mr. Allakhverdyan served on faculty at the UCLA Herb Alpert School of Music as well as at California State University at Fullerton.
+Boris Allakhverdyan serves on the faculty at the UCLA Herb Alpert School of Music as well as at California State University at Fullerton.
 He previously taught at the Peabody Institute of Music, Pacific Music Festival in Japan, Interlochen Clarinet Institute and Philadelphia International Music Festival.
-He has given master classes at Manhattan and Mannes Schools of Music, USC, UCLA, Oregon University, University Missouri-Kansas City, Colorado Music Festival, Latin American Clarinet Academy in Caracas, Venezuela and Shenzhen International Music Festival in Shenzhen, China.
+He has given master classes at Manhattan and Mannes Schools of Music, USC, Oregon University, University Missouri-Kansas City, Colorado Music Festival, Latin American Clarinet Academy in Caracas, Venezuela and Shenzhen International Music Festival in Shenzhen, China to name a few.

 As a Buffet Group Artist and Vandoren Performing Artist, Mr. Allakhverdyan performs exclusively on Buffet Crampon clarinets as well as Vandoren mouthpieces and reeds.